waylon jennings - silver ribbons lyrics

 Random Lyrics

-- dolly parton – second best lyrics
+- dolly parton - it ain't fair that it ain't right lyrics

-- george jones – kansas city lyrics
+- george jones - holiday for love lyrics

-- george jones – take me lyrics
+- george jones - the blues man lyrics